Blog Post Thumbnail

 If your team communicates and collaborates primarily through Slack or Microsoft Teams, Officely is designed for you.
 Its biggest advantage is that it works inside the platforms your employees already have open all day.
 This eliminates the need to introduce and train everyone on a separate app, which is a huge win for adoption.
 You can manage your entire hot desk booking system without ever leaving your chat window.
 Officely’s features include everything from simple desk booking and real-time office maps to attendance analytics, making it a streamlined solution for hybrid teams that value simplicity and convenience.

-Deskbird: A Strong Choice for Microsoft Users
+Deskbird: A Seamless Fit for the Microsoft Ecosystem

 For companies heavily invested in the Microsoft ecosystem, Deskbird is a standout option.
 It integrates smoothly with Microsoft Teams and Outlook, allowing employees to book desks directly from their calendars.
 This tight integration helps make desk booking a natural part of their daily planning process.
 According to People Managing People, Deskbird is one of the best tools for working with Microsoft products.
 With a 14-day free trial and pricing that starts at a low per-user cost, it’s an accessible option for businesses that want to add desk booking capabilities to their existing Microsoft toolkit.

-OfficeSpace: For Enterprise-Level Analytics
+OfficeSpace: When You Need Deep, Enterprise-Level Analytics

 If you’re managing a large office or multiple locations, data is your best friend.
 OfficeSpace is built for companies that need detailed analytics to make smart decisions about their real estate.
 The software provides in-depth reports and visual "heat maps" that show exactly how your desks and meeting rooms are being used.
 This information is invaluable for understanding peak usage times, identifying underutilized areas, and planning for future needs.
 As OfficeSpace notes, these insights help companies "understand their office space better and make smart decisions," making it ideal for enterprise-level space optimization.